-The Investment and Operations Teams perform a periodic review of each client account, during which positions in each client account are compared to the weights in the investment strategy model and any clientspecific guidelines.
-The operations staff under the supervision of the Head of Investment Operations reconciles client transactions with custodian feeds on a daily basis and client positions and cash balances to custodial statements on a monthly basis.
-Beyond the regular review of client accounts described above, Towle will review an account if we are made aware of changes in the client's status or financial position.
+The Investment and Operations Teams perform a periodic review of each client account, during which positions in each client account are compared to the weights in the investment strategy model and any client-specific guidelines.
+The Head of Investment Operations oversees the daily reconciliation of client transactions, positions, and cash balances with available custodian feeds.
+Beyond the regular review of client accounts described above, we will review an account if we are made aware of changes in the client's status or financial position.
 A review of the client portfolio will also be performed by the Investment Team when a large cash flow in or out of a client account occurs.